mpaviotti/mpaviotti.github.com/phd.markdown

 commitment so it is **crucial** to find an advisor whose interests match yours and **a person who you feel comfortable working with**.

-To be a good match to me you need to have a theoretically-inclined mindset.
-It is said that
+In particular, if you want to work with me you need to have a theoretically-inclined mindset.
+I like the following citation:

 > Computer Science Is Not About Computers, Any More Than Astronomy Is About Telescopes (cit.
 Edsger W. Dijkstra)